Applies to: Azure Information Protection, Office 365

-An Azure AD Premium feature lets you configure dynamic membership for groups by specifying attribute-based rules.
-When you create a security group in Azure AD, this group type supports dynamic membership but does not support an email address, and so cannot be used with the Azure Rights Management service.
-However, you can now create a new group type in Azure AD that supports both dynamic membership and is mail-enabled.
-When you add a new group in the Azure classic portal, you can choose the GROUP TYPE of Office 365 “Preview”.
+An Azure AD Premium feature lets you configure dynamic membership for security groups by specifying attribute-based rules.
+This group type does not support an email address, and so cannot be used with the Azure Rights Management service.
+However, Office 365 groups support both dynamic group membership and are mail-enabled.
 Because this group is mail-enabled, you can use it with Azure Rights Management protection.

 How do I send a protected email to a Gmail or Hotmail account?